 While some channel marketing managers advance to this position from marketing, your chances of landing a management-level job in channel marketing will probably be better if you have a strong business background.
 If you're trying to decide between a bachelor's degree in business or a bachelor's degree in marketing, opt for a BSBA or BBA and look for opportunities to take additional marketing courses.

 The Bureau of Labor Statistics doesn't track income for channel marketing managers, but many websites do.
-Most agree that the average channel marketing manager salary falls somewhere between $80,000 and $95,000, while the highest earners bring in well over $100,000.
+Most agree that the average channel marketing manager salary range is $85,000 and $95,000, while the highest earners bring in well over $100,000.
 Additionally, most channel marketing managers typically receive medical, dental health, and retirement benefits in addition to a base salary, along with bonuses, stock options, and other extras (Payscale values these add-ons at anywhere from $1,000 to $18,000 in additional income).

 A channel marketing manager's earning potential may be tied to the performance of various channels, but generally, prior experience and skills have the most significant impact on earning potential.
 In this case, previous experience means the proven ability to generate substantial revenues for past employers, plus time spent in management, channel sales, and senior-level marketing positions.

 The average channel marketing manager salary doesn't tell the whole story.
-Referring back to LinkedIn, it's clear that professionals in this role can earn more than just a paycheck.
+According to data from a LinkedIn salary report, professionals in this role can earn more than just a paycheck.
 When the site looked at how much channel marketing managers were making, they found that:

 What this means is that if you become a channel marketing manager and you're very good at your job, there's no reason you can't earn a lot more than the average channel marketing manager salary.

 Channel marketing managers definitely earn more in some areas of the US than in others.
-The average channel marketing manager salary tends to be highest in the following cities:
+The average channel marketing manager salary tends to be highest in the following cities, aaccording to ZipRecruiter: